AshishGupta189/User-Pe/README.md

 # User-Pe
 -------------------------------------------------------------------------
-It's a java based application for user to perform transactions like Phone-pe
+It's a java application for user to perform transactions like Phone-pe.

 # Users can perform the following functionalities :
 -------------------------------------------------